viet34tqc/notebook/technical-terms.md

 - `path`: tell browser which path are allowed to access a cookie.
 A cookie with the path attribute as Path=/store would only be accessible on the path /store and its subpaths /store/cart, /store/gadgets
 - `secure`: A cookie with the Secure attribute is only sent to the server over the secure HTTPS protocol, so the domain of client must be HTTPS

-## tree-shaking:
+## Tree-shaking

-remove unused code before bundling.
+Remove unused code before bundling.
 This can be an issue when using barrel files: <https://github.com/vercel/next.js/issues/12557> <https://renatopozzi.me/articles/your-nextjs-bundle-will-thank-you>

 ## Prototype chain